Akuls77/bike-share-analytics/README.md

 Execution Model:

-1. CDS layer runs daily at 5 PM IST.
+1. CDS layer runs daily after 2 hours.
 2. On successful completion of CDS:
    - DDS layer is triggered.
 3. On successful completion of DDS: